)

 You’re already happy with your existing finance tech stack.
 It may sound deceptively simple, but if you find that you’re managing just fine without an ERP, then you probably don’t need one.
 Don’t force an ERP system on your company if it’s not necessary or won’t provide significant ROI.

 You have major budget constraints.
 ERP systems can be prohibitively expensive, usually way beyond the budgets of most SMBs.
-Not only are they expensive to acquire, but costs can quickly spiral out of control because you’ll need to hire trained professionals to implement and maintain an ERP.
+Not only are they expensive to acquire, but costs can escalate rapidly because you’ll need to hire trained professionals to implement and maintain an ERP.
 This leads to our next reason…

 You’re not ready to commit.
-ERPs take a long time to implement and get up and running.
+ERP systems take a long time to implement and get up and running.
 If you don’t have at least a few months to commit to your ERP system, then it may be a sign that it’s not the right time.

 You have no plans to scale.
 Implementing an ERP system is a great investment – if you’re scaling or you anticipate significant future growth.
 It’s a good idea to get your system in place before your growth outpaces your current processes.
-But if you’re not growing, and your current tool stack is satisfactory, there’s no reason to splurge on an ERP.
+But if you’re not growing and your current tool stack is satisfactory, there’s no reason to invest in an ERP.

-If you identify with any of the blockers above, then right now might not be a good time to implement an ERP.
+If you identify with any of the blockers above, then right now might not be an appropriate time to implement an ERP.

 The high price and steep learning curve are blockers for many, but those who invest in ERP systems are generally satisfied with them.